wilki2021/tssbutil/README.md

 You will see lots of windows coming and going from the run_tssb() tests - when that finishes look for `Ok` to see that all tests have passed.

-Note that any new capability added to tssbutil should add new tests or extent existing tests to provide coverage of it.